Integrability of pushforward measures by analytic maps: Introduction

 \subsubsection{$\text{\ensuremath{\epsilon_{\star}}}$ as an invariant of representations}

-In a work in progress of the first two authors with Julia Gordon, we apply the results and point of view of this paper to the realm of representation theory, and define and study a new invariant of representations of reductive groups $G$ over local fields.
+In a recent work \cite{GGH} of the first two authors with Julia Gordon, we apply the results and point of view of this paper to the realm of representation theory, and define and study a new invariant of representations of reductive groups $G$ over local fields.
 Harish-Chandra's regularity theorem says that every character $\Theta(\pi)$ of an irreducible representation $\pi$ of $G$ is given by a locally $L^{1}$-function.
 Since characters are of motivic nature, a variant of \cite[Theorem F]{GH21} suggests that they should in fact be locally in $L^{1+\epsilon}$, for some $\epsilon>0$.
 This gives rise to a new invariant $\epsilon_{\star}(\pi)$, which is not equivalent to previously known invariants of representations, such as the Gelfand\textendash Kirillov dimension (see e.g. \cite{Vog78}).
-We use a geometric construction and Theorem \ref{thm:lowerbd} to provide estimates on $\epsilon_{\star}(\pi)$.
+We use a geometric construction and Theorem \ref{thm:lowerbd} to provide a formula for $\epsilon_{\star}(\pi)$ in terms of the nilpotent orbits appearing the local character expansion of $\pi$ (see \cite[Theorems A and D]{GGH}).